crypdex/blackbox/docs/services/decred.md

 If you have not already created a `~/.env` file, the initialization script will make one for you with some securely generated credentials and a few variables you can use to customize your node.

+You will now need to add your password to the environment before booting up the node again.

 ### Environment

 You will now give the service a few variables.